-This plan describes how we propose to implement and administer the IPS requirements by addressing:
+This plan describes how we administer our IPS entry in respect of its own information holdings by addressing:

 - the establishment and administration of our department's IPS entry